chayaphon/realtime_airflow-btcPrediction/README.md

 - To stop project please use "astro dev stop"

 Docker :
-    Please change ip address and port as in docker-compose.override.yml
+ <br>  Please change ip address and port as in docker-compose.override.yml